 Data-driven customer segmentation

-And, the need has never been greater.
-Consumer behavior will permanently change and attitudes towards brands aren’t the most rational since COVID-19 social distancing, social unrest, and economic uncertainty.
-Traditional marketing shortcomings are showing up in the data in the form of longer wait-times, falling conversions rates, and increasing complaints.
-The nature of sampling, and finding willing participants can be biased toward people who can attend and who are more willing to speak up.
+And the need has never been greater.
+Consumer behavior will permanently change, and brands' attitudes aren't the most rational since COVID-19 social distancing, social unrest, and economic uncertainty.
+Traditional marketing shortcomings show up in the data in longer wait-times, falling conversion rates, and increasing complaints.
+The nature of sampling and finding willing participants can be biased toward people who can attend and are more willing to speak up.
 This will lead you down the wrong path.
 We’ve learned recently that this wrong path can include leaving out minorities and lower-income levels.

 B2C Use Case Example:

 A weight-loss program had much success bringing in consistent revenues with a solution targeting women but could improve churn and wanted to know which new audiences would drive growth moving forward.
 After collecting attitudinal data from CEO Analytics surveys, they uncovered prioritized attitudes by segment towards weight loss.
 Tue accomplished this in a manner of weeks.

 Specifically, the team looked at three main factors that lapsed customers and paying customers considered when evaluating weight loss programs: 1.
 Permanent results 2.
 Happiness about oneself 2.
 Cost.

 This allowed them to align content around the important values of new, more profitable segments.
 With a fraction of the marketing budget, they created social media ads with specific messaging around the proven factors that covert.